epinio/docs/docs/explanations/security.md

 Epinio secures access to its API with TLS and basic authentication.

-Use the `epinio settings update` command after installation to extract and save the necessary credentials (user, password) and certificates.
+Use the `epinio login [URL]` command after installation to save the necessary credentials (user, password) and certificates.
 The information is stored in Epinio's settings, for pickup by other Epinio commands.